“Come on, admit it!”

-With that, he sped up a bit and took the lead.
-I rechecked my phone.
+As he took the lead and walked ahead of me, I rechecked my phone.
 It was already long past eleven in the evening.

-“Yo, Jay, you sure that campsite is up here?
-Like anywhere?”
+“Yo, Steve, you sure that stupid cabin is up here?”

-“That’s what you said half an hour ago, man.
-Can’t you check Google Maps or something?”
+“Dude, that’s what you said half an hour ago.
+Can you at least check Google Maps or something?”

 “Got no signal out here.”

-Jay and I came over to where he was standing.
-He was holding up his phone to illuminate a wooden signpost.
-I looked at the thing, then back at him not sure what the big deal was.
+I frowned and walked over to him.
+He was holding up his phone and illuminated a wooden signpost.
+I looked at the thing and then back at him.

 “What’s so special about it?”

-I looked at the thing again.
-The first sign pointed into the direction of the town we’d come from and where we parked the car.
-The second one to our right, in the direction of some village.
-The third one pointed up ahead.
-It indicated that in the distance of half a kilometer we’d find ‘The Thirsty Boar’.
-The little beer mug symbol next to it showed that the place must be a tavern or bar.
+I looked at the thing again, hoping against all odds to find it pointing towards the cabin we were trying to find.
+The first sign pointed towards the resting area where we’d parked the car.
+The second to some village off to our East.
+The third one pointed up ahead and showed that we were close to a place called ‘The Thirsty Boar’.
+The little beer mug next to it suggested that the place was a bar or tavern.

-“Come on guys.
-It says it is only about half a kilometer away.
-We can get a drink or two, and maybe we find someone who can tell us where the hell the campsite is.”
+“Come on, it’s only about half a kilometer away.
+We could get a beer or two and ask someone where the cabin is.”

-“How the hell do you even know that?
-For all we know, we wandered in the wrong direction ages ago,” I countered.
-“We should go back and sleep in the car tonight.”
+“How do you even know?
+What if we went in the wrong direction?
+Shit man, let’s go back and sleep in my car for tonight.”

 The Thirsty Boar was right in front of us.